Updated on: 9/24/2020

 While boating can be a safe leisure activity, when proper safety precautions are not taken, boating accidents can be as or more deadly than any car accident.

-Over labor-day weekend a diving vessel out of California caught fire leading to the deaths of more than 30 people, with early reports indicting safety features such as proper escape/ evacuation routes, and fire extinguishers may have contributed to the number of casualties.
+Over labor day weekend a diving vessel out of California caught fire leading to the deaths of more than 30 people, with early reports indicating safety features such as proper escape/ evacuation routes, and fire extinguishers may have contributed to the number of casualties.

 Open alcoholic beverages were found inside the boat, meaning alcohol could have played a role in their disappearance.

 The team at Davis Law Group understands the dangers of boating accidents and has successfully recovered millions of dollars in settlements for boating accidents.